 Highly recommended, but not required, Scott McCloud's Understanding Comics.
-In addition to these required texts, we will supplement discussion with theoretical and critical texts, as well as short comics and excerpts of comics (including Citizen 13660 and TinTin), all of which will be available via iLearn or online.
+In addition to these required texts, we will supplement discussion with theoretical and critical texts, as well as short comics and excerpts of comics, all of which will be available via iLearn or online.